Search

 Can you stop Social Security and go back to work?
 Indeed, you can "unretire," but there are some potential caveats related to your federal retirement benefits.
 If you decide to rejoin the workforce, your Social Security payments likely will change depending on how much money you're earning and your age.
 Let's take a look at what's involved with unretiring.

-What to think about before unretiring
+What to consider before unretiring

 The urge to return to work might surface for several reasons.
 Some people miss the camaraderie and personal fulfillment of working regularly and may want to pursue it part or full time again.
 Others realize that achieving some of their financial goals might be easier if they had more income.
 Or an opportunity may arise that calls to your interests or passion that makes working more appealing than retirement.